make-all/HAMusicAssistantJukebox/README.md

 ## Credits
 Big thanks to:
-- [OddPirate](https://github.com/TheOddPirate) for their contrubutions in making this into an integration.
+- [OddPirate](https://github.com/TheOddPirate) for their contrubutions to making this into an integration.

-- [PilaScat](https://github.com/PilaScat) for their contributions to clean up and UI improvements.
+- [PilaScat](https://github.com/PilaScat) for their contributions to clean up, polish and UI improvements.